 ST If over-the-counter products don’t work, what will you use on clients' skin?

 SB Retinoids are really the mainstay of reducing and preventing acne, as they treat the cause which is the tendency for dead skin cells to clump and clog the pores.
 Adult acne needs an individualised approach as it can be very stubborn.
-For some people, the only thing that works may be something like Roaccutane, though this is by no means for everyone, due to its side-effects.
+For some people, the only thing that works may be something like acne drug Roaccutane, though this is by no means for everyone, due to its side effects.
 It tackles every aspect of the acne pathway: stops the comedones forming (the blocked pores), reduces the consistency of the oil in the pores (thick, sticky oil can lead to spots), and it reduces the colonisation of bacteria and reduces inflammation.

 ST How do you feel about using "natural" products?